ianl-terawe/academy/datascience/cogserv/prelims.md

 - Active learning on Azure - a proactive learning experience that purposely intertwines learning with doing
 - Rapid onboarding onto Azure - an experience that emphasizes ease of use, but primes the student for next steps
-- The efficiency and effectiveness of Data Science on a purpose-built cloud infrastructure
+- The efficiency and effectiveness of pre-built AI services for Data Science on a purpose-built cloud infrastructure

 ## Prerequisites

-Data Science is interdisciplinary in nature.
-Even though this is intended to be an introduction that places emphasis on transitioning the desktop experience into the cloud, prerequisites span various disciplines and practices:
+Data Science and Computer Vision are interdisciplinary in nature.
+Even though this is intended to be an introduction that places emphasis on computer vision via the cloud, prerequisites span various disciplines and practices:

-- IT - High-level, conceptual understandings of cloud and edge computing plus command-line use of Linux-based VMs comprise the IT-related prerequisites.
-Implicit with the use of a cloud-based VM is the ability to connect via `ssh` through use of a local client, as well as via `https` through use of a web browser (to allow for use of Jupyter Notebooks).
+- IT - High-level, conceptual understandings of cloud and edge computing comprise the IT-related prerequisites.
+Knowledge of containerization is helpful.
-- Languages and frameworks - Examples, where appropriate, are provided in Python and R. Thus, some familiarity with these languages is required.
-In most cases, code samples are available in other programming languages; references to these resources are provided.
-Although use is made of various frameworks for Machine and/or Deep Learning, only a high-level conceptual understanding is required.
 - Machine and Deep Learning - At a conceptual level, and understanding of Machine and Deep Learning is beneficial.
-For example, algorithms (e.g., decision trees) may be incoporated by reference only - and not covered in any detailed sense.
+For example, algorithms (e.g., systematic image segmentation) may be incoporated by reference only - and not covered in any detailed sense.
 Additionally, common terminology (e.g., training, inferencing) is employed without elaboration.

-For those lacking a background in Machine and/or Deep Learning, a variety of resources exist - e.g., online resources of various types that target various levels of learners.
+For those lacking a background in Machine and/or Deep Learning, and/or Computer Vision in particluar, a variety of resources exist - e.g., online resources of various types that target various levels of learners.
 Of course, most institutions provide the required background through academic courses.
 Those well grounded in this subject will be well placed to appreciate this module to a much deeper of detail.

 <!--- math? --->